dotnet/corefx/Documentation/project-docs/glossary.md

 surfaces a different API profile, called the mobile profile.
 The subsetting was necessary to reduce the footprint, both by shipping smaller versions of the system libraries as well as making them more linker friendly.
-While Mono runs on Mac OS X without Xamarin, their linker is required make the app package for the Mac App Store.
+While Mono runs on macOS without Xamarin, their linker is required make the app package for the Mac App Store.
 Xamarin ships a full static compiler on iOS, as the platform does not support dynamic code generation.